 Thoughts of Kirsten's entire day whirled in around her mind as she ate her meal.
 From the moment Victoria was magically thrown back to the wall behind her to the strange dog and man to the Knight Bus to the moment the Minister of Magic stated that she was a witch.

 Finishing her meal, Kirsten got out of the bed and set the tray on the bedside table and grabbed her bag.
 She made sure that the switchblade was secured in the bag along with the other items but something else caught her eye.
 Pulling it out, she recognized the folded paper to be the newspaper that she grabbed from Alec on the way out of the pub.

 BLACK IS STILL ON THE LOOSE AND DANGEROUS

 She curiously read the header over again, remembering what DuPont's cousin said.
 Black was the man who escaped from a high security prison up north, as if it wasn't unnerving to know the madman was armed too.
 Unfolding the paper, Kirsten's eyes narrowed in confusion as she looked at the picture of the man.
 Black hair framed his gaunt face with his light colored eyes staring right at her.

 "I know I've seen you…but w—" she stopped, breathing in deeply as she suddenly recognized who this man was.
 "Oh…my…God…"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MissyKBWrite a Review